-For students enrolled in Tracks A, B, M, Summit, and C'lectives
+For students enrolled in Tracks A, B, M, Summit, C'lectives, and High School

-- School days will be a blend of synchronous "real time" classes and asynchronous work assigned through the Schoology/Summit platform. - Each week targeted support will be offered.
-Most of this support will be offered in a synchronous format. - Each week intentional time during synchronous learning will be devoted to building community and making student connections.
+- School days will be a blend of synchronous "real time" classes and asynchronous work assigned through Schoology/Summit platform. - Each week targeted support will be offered.
+Most of this support will be offered in a synchronous format. - Each week intentional time during synchronous learning will be devoted to building community and making student connections. - Intervention services will be offered virtually